Last reviewed: July 2026

 Tell Us About the Property

 When was it condemned?
 What violations were cited?
 Any outstanding fines?
-We buy condemned homes in every condition.
+Tell us what the city cited and what deadlines exist.

 2